 The farm is situated northwest of Georgetown and connects to Silvercreek Conservation Area and Bruce Trail through a series of side trails.
 While many admire its beauty, few know about the farm’s unique history.

-The farm was established in 1938, when Violet and Stewart Bennett purchased the 200-acre property and settled in the area.
+The history of Scotsdale Farm was established in 1938, when Violet and Stewart Bennett purchased the 200-acre property and settled in the area.
 They gradually acquired more land and over the years, the farm spread over 540 acres.
 The Bennett’s came from Scotland, hence the name, and their ties to the old country would be instrumental to the farm’s future success.

 The Bennetts farmed cattle